 For an event with a 150-year history, The Open Championship is but a baby in the eyes of a Northern Irish audience.

 A mainstay to those in England and Scotland, The Open Championship has only ventured to Northern Ireland once in its history — 1951.

 The Ryder Cup may be switching hands, but it's staying on European soil.

-While golf's biggest names were taking on the challenge of the Carnoustie Championship Course at The 2018 Open Championship, our guests were having the times of their lives in our one-of-a-kind hospitality.
+While golf's biggest names were taking on the challenge of the Carnoustie Championship Course at The Open Championship 208, our guests were having the times of their lives in our one-of-a-kind hospitality.